RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 3. `metadata`: dictionary of strings; Metadata from the Events themselves.

 These are the protected properties of EventStream.
 You will need functions to access and update these values.
-1. `_errors`: RedVoxExceptions that keep track of any errors that occur while reading the Events.
-2. `_is_timestamps_corrected`: boolean; Keeps track of whether or not timestamps have been updated.
+1. `_is_timestamps_corrected`: boolean; True if timestamps have been updated from raw data values.
 Default False.
-3. `_fs_writer`: FileSystemWriter; stores the information used to save the data to disk.
+2. `_fs_writer`: FileSystemWriter; stores the information used to save the data to disk.
 Defaults to not saving and using the current directory.
-4. `_data`: Pyarrow Table; The data of the events.
+3. `_data`: Pyarrow Table; The data of the events.
 Includes timestamps for each Event.
-5. `_schema`: dict; The schema of the Event data.
+4. `_schema`: dictionary of string to list of strings; The schema of the Event data.
 Data is organized via type.
    Default is {"string": [], "numeric": [], "boolean": [], "byte": []}
+5. `_errors`: RedVoxExceptions that keep track of any errors that occur while reading the Events.

 These are the methods used to access the EventStream's data:

-1. `pyarrow_table(self) -> pa.Table`: Returns all Events as a pyarrow Table
+1. `data(self) -> pa.Table`: Returns all Events as a pyarrow Table

 2. `get_string_schema(self) -> List[str]`: Returns the column names of string typed data as a list of strings